 Adam J. Davis is an environmental scientist in the Radiological Science and Engineering Group with Pacific Northwest National Laboratory (PNNL).
 “As a high school student in Aurora, CO, I participated in a program similar to MESA that was instrumental in preparing me for college and a science career.
 I believe MESA is an important influence in education and careers of underrepresented students in our area.”

-David Denton is the Operations Support Specialist with Washington River Protection Solutions (WRPS).
+David Denton is the Project Manager with Mission Support Alliance (MSA).
 “I serve as a board member as I enjoy being around these highly motivated younger members of our community.
 Being able to observe the student’s passion and engagement shown both at the competitions and in the classroom is very rewarding.
 I have experienced the rewards of pursuing a technical discipline and hope to encourage students down this path.”

 Charlie Diaz is the Assistant Principal of Sierra Vista Middle School in Sunnyside, WA.